apache/celeborn/docs/monitoring.md

   - namespace=master
     - WorkerCount
-      - Active worker's count.
     - LostWorkers
-      - Losted worker list since master started.
     - BlacklistedWorkerCount
-      - Workers count on the blacklist.
     - RegisteredShuffleCount
-      - Active shuffle's count.
     - IsActiveMaster
-      - To indicate that current master is leader or not in HA cluster.
     - PartitionSize
       - The size of estimated shuffle partition size.
     - OfferSlotsTime